 Admit it!
 At some point in your life, you have run around the house in a cape or costume pretending that you had superpowers.
 There’s an irresistible attraction about superheroes that captures the imagination of young and old.
 But we don’t have to look far to see and observe superheroes with superpowers.
 It is in each and every one of us.
 With these powers, we all can make an impact and create change.
-How can we discover these Superpowers and how can we learn from those who have brought theirs out into the light, and have used them to create something special – in their own day-to-day life, in their neighborhood or for the greater good?
+How can we discover these superpowers and how can we learn from those who have brought theirs out into the light, and have used them to create something special – in their own day-to-day life, in their neighbourhood or for the greater good?
 How can we “join forces” to tackle and overcome today’s challenges, and those of the future?
-Join us to listen to extraordinary stories of how our speakers came across their Superpowers and how the Superpowers of one and all can lead us into the future.
+Join us to listen to extraordinary stories of how our speakers came across their superpowers and how the superpowers of one and all can lead us into the future.

 Kristen Berman studies how people actually act in the marketplace, as opposed to how they should or would perform if they were completely rational.